kenany/primality/README.md

 // => true
 ```

 Primality can even do arrays.
-If any of the values of an array are not prime,
+If any of the values in an array are not prime,
 `false` is returned.

 ``` javascript